 COLOR FIELD PAINTING

-characterized by large uniform blocks of color
+is characterized by large uniform blocks of color

 Color Field painting emerged as a distinct art movement